Sofa sleeper or, conversely, sleeper sofa.

 Whatever you want to call them, they’re not actually meant for sleeping in unless you’re around five years old.

 Even if you’re five, whether they’re meant for sleeping is highly debatable.

-It’s one of those products that sounds nice.
+It’s one of those products that sounds nice in theory.

 The reality, when you actually try to explore that option, isn’t nice at all.
 Never mind it being “far from perfect,”; it’s more of a torture device than a favor to your guests.

 You’re probably better off just simply spreading out on the couch and taking your chances trying to sleep there.
 While the couch is going to be narrow and is far from ideal, it’s going to be better than the mattress that pulls out of the sofa.